 Pleasant Prairie real estate is some of the most expensive in Wisconsin, although Pleasant Prairie house values don't compare to the most expensive real estate in the U.S.

-The population of Pleasant Prairie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.35% of adults in Pleasant Prairie have a bachelor's degree or even advanced degree.
+The citizens of Pleasant Prairie are very well educated compared to the average community in the nation: 34.33% of adults in Pleasant Prairie have a bachelor's degree or even advanced degree.

 The most common language spoken in Pleasant Prairie is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Tagalog.